Home » India » Delhi » Amrit Udyan

 Is ID proof required to visit Amrit Udyan?

-Are cameras or photography allowed inside?
+Are cameras or photography allowed inside Amrit Udyan?

 How much time does it take to explore Amrit Udyan?